superduper-io/superduper/docs/usage/datalayer.md

 The `Datalayer` is the primary interface from Python to your data+AI.
 ```

-The central datalayer object in SuperDuperDB is the `Datalayer`.
+The central object for communicating with MongoDB in SuperDuperDB is the `Datalayer`.
-This is intended as an abstraction which comprises:

-- Databases
-- Datawarehouses/ datalakes
-- Filesystems
-- Virtual filesystems, such as object storage

-Initially SuperDuperDB ships with support for MongoDB (database) and `gridfs` on MongoDB (filesystem).

 The `Datalayer` object combines 4 basic functionalities involved in integrating AI to the datalayer: